knative/ux/user-research/contributor-research/Key-Findings.md

 	- One-on-one interactions are preferred by some as they find it less intimidating: *"Meeting one on one will be a little bit more helpful instead of having a lot of people talking to me."*

 Overall, the Knative community is rated very highly by contributors, who appreciate the quick and helpful responses from maintainers and the collaborative atmosphere: *"If I have to rate it 1 to 10, I would probably rate it 9"*

+This section addresses the third Key Question of this research.

 ## Reasons for Disengagement